... to soar like an eagle?

 Aquila is currently in development on the PC platform using the Unity Engine.
-There is no set release date at present, but I anticipate some form of early access soon.
-A Mac version is a possibility.
+There is an Early Access version on the Oculus Rift store, and I anticipate an OpenVR version on Steam soon, once conversion is complete.
+A Mac version is also a possibility.

 Aquila began as an dream more years ago than I care to think about, and I never thought that technology would progress to bring it in to reach of amature programmers such as me.
 With the discovery of the Unity engine, and the Oculus Rift VR headset, I realised that I could begin to give the dream wings.